Top 20 questions about veganism

 Yes it does.
 Numerous scientific studies have confirmed that fish do feel pain.
 Industrial fishing causes them immense suffering because they are killed either by being crushed in the net, having their swim bladders explode when they are brought to the surface or by asphyxiating (being starved of oxygen) on the decks of trawlers.
 Many fish, especially salmon, are also now intensively farmed and suffer from infectious illnesses, parasites and overcrowding.

-As we’ve already seen, we would need to use less of our countryside for agriculture if we were all vegetarian: that means that more of it could return to a natural state.
+As we’ve already seen, we would need to use less of our countryside for agriculture if we were all vegan: that means that more of it could return to a natural state.
 Britain has less woodland than any other northern European country – we could change that if we didn’t need to use land to grow crops like soya and rape for animal feed.

-Far from being a loss to the countryside as some people imagine, ending livestock farming would mean a huge toll of suffering would be eliminated and wildlife allowed to recover (see 1b).
+Far from being a loss to the countryside as some people imagine, ending livestock farming would mean a huge toll of suffering would be eliminated and wildlife allowed to recover (see question 1b).

-Vegetarianism does help people.
-The meat industry causes environmental degradation through things like deforestation, soil erosion, water pollution and the production of greenhouse gases – we would live in a cleaner, better world if we were all vegetarian.
+Veganism does help people.
+The meat industry causes environmental degradation through things like deforestation, soil erosion, water pollution and the production of greenhouse gases – we would live in a cleaner, better world if we were all vegan.
 Secondly, because meat production is such an inefficient way of producing food it consumes resources which should go to human beings.
 In the developing world, land is increasingly being devoted to the production of animal fodder for export to the rich world instead of being used to grow food for the local population.
-Finally, vegetarianism improves human health, which brings rewards for individuals and also to society as a whole which needs to spend less on health care and lost working days through ill health.
+Finally, veganism improves human health, which brings rewards for individuals and also to society as a whole which needs to spend less on health care and lost working days through ill health.

 Compassion towards animals is not in competition with compassion towards people.
-Vegetarianism is a choice each individual can make which improves the lives of animals and human beings.
+Veganism is a choice each individual can make which improves the lives of animals and human beings.
 It is also a choice about what people eat – not where they work, what they do in their spare time or how they vote.
-Many vegetarians dedicate their lives to human welfare – Gandhi is the classic example of that.
+Many vegans dedicate their lives to human welfare – Gandhi is the classic example of that.